riturajtiwari/FCND-Controls-CPP/README.md

 3. **Parameter Ratios**: In this [one-page document](https://www.overleaf.com/read/bgrkghpggnyc#/61023787/) you can find a derivation of the ratio of velocity proportional gain to position proportional gain for a critically damped double integrator system.
 The ratio of `kpV / kpP` should be 4.

 ### Body rate and roll/pitch control (scenario 2) ###
+#### My Notes ####
+I referred to my implementation from the Python portion.
+I implemented the motor command generation code by following the physics of the drone where the axis is 45 degrees to the body frame for purpose of moment calculations.
+This results in the length of the moment arm being `L / sqrtf(2.f)`.
+This was followed by the math of solving for the individal motor thrusts given the needs of individual moments as well as total thrust needed.

+The body rate controller was implememted simply as a P controller by setting the commanded moments to be proportional to the measured error in the body rate.
+I tuned the parameter `kpPQR` to achieve the objective.

+#### Original Text ####
 First, you will implement the body rate and roll / pitch control.
 For the simulation, you will use `Scenario 2`.
 In this scenario, you will see a quad above the origin.
 It is created with a small initial rotation speed about its roll axis.
 Your controller will need to stabilize the rotational motion and bring the vehicle back to level attitude.

 To accomplish this, you will: